Alternative Energy Development Board

-The Government of Pakistan has tasked the AEDB to ensure 5% of total national power generation capacity to be generated through renewable energy technologies by 2030.
+The Government of Pakistan had tasked the AEDB to ensure 5% of total national power generation capacity to be generated through renewable energy technologies by 2030.
 In addition, under the remote village electrification program, AEDB has been directed to electrify 7,874 remote villages in Sindh and Balochistan provinces through ARE technologies.

 The Federal Government established AEDB as a statutory organization by announcing and promulgating the AEDB Act in May 2010.
-The Act bestowed upon AEDB the authorities and the responsibilities for the promotion and development of AREs.
+The Act bestowed upon AEDB the authorities and the responsibilities for the promotion and development of alternative and renewable energy.

-Although, the AEDB is administrated through the appointed chairman and chief executive officer; all policies and funding research is overseen by the prime minister.
+Although, the AEDB is administrated through the appointed chairman and chief executive officer; all policies and funding research is overseen by the Prime Minister.

-Currently the organization's progress is being heard and examined in the Supreme Court of Pakistan.
+The organization's progress is being heard and examined in the Supreme Court of Pakistan.

+On 10 June 2023, AEDB was merged with Private Power and Infrastructure Board (PPIB).